 After that, we can reload the test page and note down another set of measurements.

 As discussed in the video and image optimization segments, we will be optimizing all the multimedia on the test site.
 Usually, importing a starter pack also imports a ton of demo images and videos.

 To optimize the images, we will download all of them, and then compress them using either TinyPNG or TinyJPG depending on the original image format.
 We can further optimize this by resizing the demo images if needed.

 Lighthouse does an amazing job at finding scope for potential savings and you can find them by simply scrolling down on any of the generated reports.
 There you will find a report on how much potential savings you could be making.
 We will also take any raw video files and compress them using Handbrake if needed.

 Finally, we will take the last set of reports for performance and also note them down.

 So, there you have it!
-A full-fledged guide to creating a Gutenberg optimized WordPress website.
+A full-fledged guide to creating a Gutenberg-optimized WordPress website.
 And create a faster site using Gutenberg and Qubely.
-We realize that it might seem daunting to the newcomers to WordPress, but rest assured, the time you put into learning how to optimize a page is totally worth the time!
+We realize that it might seem daunting to newcomers to WordPress, but rest assured, the time you put into learning how to optimize a page is worth the time!
 As usual, we’re keen to hear any feedback you may have.
 So do let us know if you’re confused or simply have an opinion you’d like to share.